aantron/ocaml.org/data/planet/melange/a-preview-of-universal-libraries-in-dune.md

 dependency on Melange, which should really be optional for native-only consumers.</li>
 <li>Extensive usage of <code>(copy_files ..)</code> as shared in the example above breaks
-editor integration and &quot;jump to definition&quot;; Merlin and OCaml-LSP don't track the original source in this scenario.</li>
+editor integration and "jump to definition"; Merlin and OCaml-LSP don't track the original source in this scenario.</li>
 </ul>
 <h2 tabindex="-1">Testing a New Solution <a href="https://melange.re/blog/feed.rss#testing-a-new-solution" class="header-anchor" aria-label="Permalink to &quot;Testing a New Solution&quot;"></a></h2>